computerserf/horus/README.md

 ## Installing

-Download the repository to a directory anywhere.
+Download the repository to a directory anywhere you want to install horus.
 Go to it.

 Either create a virtual environment first or just install python package dependencies by running `pip install -r requirements.txt`

-To (optinally) run all the tests run `python -m unittest discover test`.
+To (optionally) run all the tests run `python -m unittest discover test`.
 Ignore the gibberish it spits out.
 If everything's okay, you should see:

 >Ran x tests in y s
 >